jahio/app-server-arena/readme.md

 #### /sleep

 Sleeps for 1 second then returns a response.
-Frankly I just wanted to see what this would do :)
+Spoofs unusually high request queuing and shows how each processes requests while stuck in a "wait" like situation.

 #### /random